The Savvy Student’s Guide to Study Skills—Chapter Eleven

 Now, turn the paper over, and write down five reasons you respect yourself.

-If it does, you aren’t alone, and you’ve just found the place to begin building some self-discipline.
 Start by going back to your answers.
 Draw a line under the last one, then list five things you’d like to respect in yourself.
 For the next 10 minutes or so, just think about those five things, and why they matter to you.
 Write your ideas down, if you want to.

 Now, next to each of the five things you’d like to respect in yourself, write down up to five things that could get in your way.
 What could keep you from showing yourself the same care, the same consistency, that you show others you respect?

 These are the blockers that just have to go—and there’s a way to get rid of them.
 This article offers five key ways to grow your self-respect, and if you think about it, they’re all pretty familiar to you:

 Remove the temptation